Every day, millions of marketers rely on tools and software for marketing automation, such as CRM customer relationship management software.

 Pick Your Vendor

-Sales force automation or SFA involves streamlining the tasks salespeople do every day.
-These are mostly administrative jobs that waste the bulk of a sales rep’s day, leaving them with roughly 35 percent of the time to spend on sales.
+These are mostly administrative jobs that waste the bulk of a sales representative’s day, leaving them with roughly 35 percent of the time to spend on sales efforts.